notsanchez/notsanchez/README.md

 ### About me

-* 👨‍🎓  I'm a Analysis and development student at Universidade Municipal De São Caetano Do Sul;
+* 👨‍🎓  I'm a Analysis and development student in first-year at Universidade Municipal De São Caetano Do Sul;
 * 📚  I’m currently learning Python, Microservices, React, Next and Clean arch;

 ### Technologies